shuai-xu/flink/docs/dev/connectors/kafka.md

 #### Topic discovery

-At a higher-level, the Flink Kafka Consumer is also capable of discovering topics, based on pattern matching on the topic names using regular expressions.
+At a higher level, the Flink Kafka Consumer is also capable of discovering topics, based on pattern matching on the topic names using regular expressions.
 See the below for an example:

 <div class="codetabs" markdown="1">